bigsmoke/angel/README.md

 The above path would relate `a1` along `rA` to the angel(s) unknown (`?`) related along `rB` to `a1`.
 The angel(s) unknown would be the only angel(s) in the path's imprint.

-[Honestly, I still find this ambiguously.
+[Honestly, I still find this ambiguous.
 Maybe I would rather see:

 ```
 [ a1 \ < rA [ ^ \ < rB / ? \\ ] \\ ]